Organometallics Are Strong Bases

 Last post we talked about how to make certain organometallics, specifically Grignard and organolithium reagents.
-One thing we saw is that it’s useful to think of them as “carbanions”, that is, carbons bearing a negative charge.
-We’ve also seen that carbanions tend to be strong bases, as they are the conjugate bases of alkynes (pKa ≈ 25), alkenes (pKa ≈ 45) and alkanes (pKa ≈ 50)
+One thing we saw is that they tend to be strong bases, as they are the conjugate bases of alkynes (pKa ≈ 25), alkenes (pKa ≈ 45) and alkanes (pKa ≈ 50)

 “Alright”, you might say.
 Grignards and organolithiums are strong bases.
 “So what?
 What does that mean? ”

-Since Grignard and organolithium reagents are among the strongest bases known, not only will they react with conventional “strong acids” such as hydrogen halides, they will readily undergo acid-base reactions with species we often don’t consider to be very acidic, such as water (pKa 16), alcohols (pKa 16-18), terminal alkynes (pKa 25) or even amines (pKa 35-38).
+Since Grignard and organolithium reagents are among the strongest bases known, not only will they react with conventional “strong acids” such as hydrogen halides (e.g. HCl), they will readily undergo acid-base reactions with species we often don’t consider to be very acidic, such as water (pKa 14), alcohols (pKa 16-18), terminal alkynes (pKa 25) or even amines (pKa 35-38).

 For this reason, for the synthesis of Grignard reagents we always choose solvents without acidic protons that can be easily dried.
 Ethereal solvents such as diethyl ether and tetrahydrofuran (THF) are perfect choices.